proofzero/rollupid/www/content/en/docs/basics/cms-whitepaper.md

 ### CMS Dapp

 The CMS Dapp is a distributed application (dapp) that gives users the ability to edit and publish content with a graphical user interface.
-For a reference implementation, see [Sanity Studio](https://sanity.io).
-The CMS Dapp is (and Sanity Studio integrations are) implemented using the SDK.
+The CMS Dapp is  implemented using the SDK.

 The CMS Dapp serves as a reference implementation for dapp developers, including as a reference for third-party wallet logins, satisfying the property of an appropriate authentication, authorization, and encryption solution.